FAQs: Airlinguee English and Horseback Riding Camps Ireland

 - Australian & New Zealand – AS/NZS 3838 2003 onwards

-All protective headwear must visibly bear its own label.
-Cut off labels will not be accepted.
+All protective headwear must visibly bear its own label / tag.
+Cut off labels / tags will not be accepted.

-Please click here for more detailed information on the British Horse Riding Society’s 2021 approved riding helmet regulations.
+Please click here for more detailed information on the British Horse Riding Society’s 2022 Approved Horse Riding Hat or Helmet regulations.

-8. Certified Horse Riding Back / Body Protectors and the European Horse Riding Standards:
+13. AIRE and BHS Federations’ Certified Horse Riding Back / Body Protectors Airlinguee English and Horseback Riding Camps Ireland Standards:

 Likewise, back protectors must carry the BETA certificate: level 3 2009 or the European Standard: EN 13158:2009.
 The European Standards for Back Protectors EN13158: 2009 including the CE certificate and are also approved by the PPE Directive 89/686/EEC.